Pekosz-Lab/Wouters-2023_COVID19_Immunocompromised/README.md

 TODO:

-1. Camille Decide on what supplementary files to include in paper vs github (VCF tables) - can include non-visualized variants this way...
+1. Camille Decide on what supplementary files to include in paper vs github (VCF tables).
 2. Request remaining FASTQ file from rerun sample - Amary
 3. Upload FASTQ files to SRA
 4. Upload BAM Files to SRA